-- The pharmacy must not fill prescriptions at a rate that exceeds an average of 150 prescriptions per day during a 90-day period, unless otherwise approved by the Pharmacy Board. - The pharmacy must implement a quality assurance plan to ensure that there is a planned and systematic process for monitoring and evaluating the quality and appropriateness of the pharmacy services. - If the pharmacy holds a category III terminal distributor of dangerous drugs license, it must maintain a perpetual controlled substance inventory, as specified in Board rules.5
+- The pharmacy must not fill prescriptions at a rate that exceeds an average of 150 prescriptions per day during a 90-day period, unless otherwise approved by the Pharmacy Board. - The pharmacy must implement a quality assurance plan to ensure that there is a planned and systematic process for monitoring and evaluating the quality and appropriateness of the pharmacy services, and for identifying and resolving problems. - If the pharmacy holds a category III terminal distributor of dangerous drugs license, it must maintain a perpetual controlled substance inventory, as specified in Board rules.5